 See also: UT pages

-Born out of Extremities (see above) in January 2003, the very first Triax recording "3 Bows & 23 Strings" set the mode of our live performance openers, drone/tone ethnic/industrial ooze - one could call it.
+Born out of Extremities (see above) in January 2003 as the trio of: Alan Freeman, Steve Freeman and Dave Powell, the very first Triax recording "3 Bows & 23 Strings" set the mode of our live performance openers, drone/tone ethnic/industrial ooze - one could call it.
 The debut MUSIK ZU ARCANA (Auricle AMCDR 027) was pretty primordial and spontaneous, riding on the edge of chaos and breaking new ground.
 I think that with each new release we've pushed on and developed.
 We've also done some unusual concept too, like MOEBIUSSTRIP (Auricle AMCDR 075/6) a 2CDR release comprising of just one 121 minute work, and the later similarly conceived CYCLE (Auricle AMCDR 118) comprising the disc long, and infinitely repeatable "Ouroboros".
 Since early 2006 Dave began to expand his instrumental scope, adding violin and percussion on the groundbreaking ALIEN FOLK (Auricle AMCDR 082) and flute on EMBRYO (Auricle AMCDR 085).
 Triax can be anything from sonic sludge through to monstrous rollicking Krautrock, loads of places in between and places that no one else has ever been!
-THREADS (Auricle AMCDR 136/7) recorded in August 2008 was album number 20, and as I write this album 21 is in the making!
+THREADS (Auricle AMCDR 136/7) recorded in August 2008 was album number 20, and as I update this in August 2018 album 42 is imminent!

 See also: UT pages, MySpace, Discogs